Pirussa/lei-22-s2-1da-g02/docs/SprintC/US004/US004_RegisterTheArrivalOfSnsUser.md

 **From the specifications document:**

->	When an SNS user arrives at the vaccination center, the repecionist should check the appointment and, if correct, the receptionist should register the arrival.
+>	The receptionist asks the SNS user for his/her SNS user number and confirms that he/she has the vaccine scheduled for the that day and time.
+If the information is correct, the receptionist acknowledges the system that the user is ready to take the vaccine.